 I love herbs.
 I'm surrounded by them from morning until night -- from culinary herbs & spices to tinctures, capsules and teas, herbs are a part of my daily life.
 One of my all time favorite herbs is Stinging Nettles.
 Nettle is a common weed and an excellent medicinal plant.
 It's a very nourishing tonic and it's neutral, meaning it's appropriate for just about everyone - it's not too heating or cooling and it's safe and for little Jimmy and Grandma too.
 In fact, the only significant risk with nettles is bumping into them while harvesting - those little needles contain formic acid (think bees and red ants) and are made for injecting.

 Nettles are deeply nourishing and strengthening.
 Russian herbalists recommend nettle soup to nourish the blood.
 Nettles truly support the entire body including the liver, skin, kidneys, urinary tract, reproductive system and general metabolic function.
-Highly regarded as a restorative tonic, nettles feeds the adrenals and helps prevent, or re-building from, the damaging effects of chronic stress.
+Highly regarded as a restorative tonic, nettles feeds the adrenals and helps prevent, or re-build from, the damaging effects of chronic stress.
 Do you recognize that feeling of nervous energy coupled with fatigue?
 That's because our stress hormones are often running the show.

 Nettles can help.
 They are loaded with nutrients.
 And, fresh nettles are delicious.